OSMCha/osmcha-django/README.rst

 * Make another POST request to ``<your_base_url>/api/v1/social-auth/`` and send the ``oauth_token``, ``oauth_token_secret`` and ``oauth_verifier`` as the data.
 You'll receive a token that you can use to make authenticated requests.
 * The token key should be included in the Authorization HTTP header.
 The key should be prefixed by the string literal "Token", with whitespace separating the two strings.
 For example: ``Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b``.

-We have a development instance running in https://osmcha-django-api-test.tilestream.net

-The API documentation is available at https://osmcha-django-api-test.tilestream.net/api-docs/

 Frontend
 ^^^^^^^^